Overview

 Justification: This feature improves the product significantly because every NUS student has a lot of things to do in the semester, and

-management offers a way for them to plan, and manage their tasks better.
-TheTask
+Taskmanagement offers a way for them to plan, and manage their tasks better.
+TheTaskcomponent blends in well withMod Managerand its other components, for example, everyTaskis allocated to an academicModule. -

 Highlights: The implementation of the project is tedious.
 It required a great amount of effort to understand the original AddressBook (Level 3) code given in order to morph and build upon this original project.
 Every small increment in the